streamfold/rotel-docs/docs/setup/getting-started.md

 # Getting started

 To quickly get started with Rotel you can leverage the pre-built Docker images.
+Alternatively, you can download a binary from the [releases](https://github.com/streamfold/rotel/releases) page.

 ## Running Rotel

-We use the prebuilt docker image for this example, but you can also download a binary from the [releases](https://github.com/streamfold/rotel/releases) page.

 Execute Rotel with the following arguments: